Parsley

 Parsley Flowers:

-Erect, branched flower stems which bear umbles of little greenish flowers.
+Erect, branched flower stems which bear umbels of little white flowers.

-Seeds, sowing, cultivation, harvesting seed, and harvesting fresh leaves.
+(Seeds, planting, cultivation, harvesting seed, and harvesting fresh leaves.)

-Parsley is perhaps one of the easiest to grow of the sweet herbs.
-Plants will thrive in ordinary soil with only a moderate amount of light; making it a great option for container gardens.
+Of all of the sweet herbs, parsley is perhaps one of the easiest to grow.
+Parsley plants will thrive in ordinary soil with only a moderate amount of light; making it a great option for container gardens.

-This moisture requirement also means that parsley should be sown very early.
+The high moisture requirement means that parsley seeds should be sown very early.

-Sow in cold frames or beds for later transplantation.
+To plant parsley seeds directly in your garden, several sources recommend planting in cold frames or beds for later transplantation.
 One option is to sew in rows only 3-4 inches apart with alternating rows of radishes.
-By the time the parsley seedlings appear the radishes will have already been harvested.
+By the time the parsley seedlings appear, the radishes will have already been harvested.
 The radishes will also help mark the rows as well as loosen the soil and shape the parsley seedlings.

-When sowing parsley seeds in open ground, set drills 12-15 inches apart with at least one inhc between seeds.
+When sowing parsley seeds in open ground, set drills 12-15 inches apart with at least one inch between seeds.

 Conduct your first thinning around May to space plants two inches apart.
 When they begin crowding, harvest each second plant.

-Parsley does best when the soil is supplied with humus, preferably from decaying leguminous crops or from stable manure.
+Parsley does best when the soil is supplied with humus, preferably from decaying leguminous (beans, peas, clover, alfalfa and others) crops or from stable manure.

-To maximize yields, parsley responds well to being transplanted as many as three times during the growing cycle.
+Strangely enough, to maximize yields, young parsley plants respond well to being transplanted as many as three times during the growing cycle.
+But, once established, their long tap root makes transplantation more difficult and can negatively impact your plant’s overall health.

 It is common for gardeners to divide their parsley plants into three parts so as to have a succession of cuttings.
 Once the plants have been cut, it usually takes about three weeks for a new crop of leaves to grow and mature.
 Larger overall yields will be achieved if only fully matured leaves are cut and the under-developed leaves are left to continue growing.